 So David Barton is a liar who lies about even his own lies.
 He literally cannot open his mouth without lying, which offers very poor prospects indeed for any “revision” of his book.

-As final damning evidence of the worthlessness of Barton’s book, Fea offers us a list of those who endorse this waste of ink:
+As final damning evidence of the worthlessness of Barton’s book, Fea offers us list of those who endorse this waste of ink:

 Matt Brock, a professor of paralegal studies at Liberty University